-France fears more cases of deadly SARS-like virusMay 9th, 2013 in Diseases, Conditions, Syndromes /
+France fears more cases of deadly SARS-like virusMay 9, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 French health authorities said on Thursday they feared the country's first case of a new SARS-like virus that has killed 18 people, mostly in Saudi Arabia, may have infected two other people.